oneofthezombies/goat-rpc/README.md

 # goatRPC

-Modern gRPC Server Framework and Client Library
+A modern gRPC Node.js Framework and Library that supports TypeScript.